Kayak in Victoria Harbour

 To the south and across the street from the Empress, is the Royal British Columbia Museum founded in 1886, and cross the street from the museum and dominating your view to the south is the highlight of the inner harbour, the British Columbia Parliament Buildings.
 First opened in 1898 they were designed by the famed architect Francis Rattenbury who subsequently designed the Empress Hotel and the CPR Steamship building as well as many homes around Victoria.

-The Steamship Terminal was built in 1924 and now houses The Steamship Grill & Bar and the Robert Bateman Centre, which displays the work of this famous wildlife artist.
+The Steamship Terminal was built in 1924 and now houses The Steamship Grill & Bar and the Robert Bateman Centre (moving to a yet-to-be-determined location in Mid-March 2023), which displays the work of this famous wildlife artist.
 As you pass the Steamship Terminal, you will come upon the Blackball Ferries Terminal, where the MV Coho car and passenger ferry arrives twice a day from Port Angeles, WA.
 Just past here is the Clipper Catamaran Ferry terminal, which offers passenger service between Victoria and Seattle.
 Be cognizant of departing and arriving vessels.
 Tip: If the MV Coho sounds 3 blasts of its horn, it is preparing to depart.

 The end of the Inner Harbour paddle is Laurel Point, at the narrows.
-If you are circumnavigating the Inner Harbour you can cross at the narrows back the north side and head back towards the upper harbour,or continue along the south side, into the Middle Harbour towards Fisherman’s Wharf.
+If you are circumnavigating the Inner Harbour you can cross at the narrows back to the north side and head back towards the upper harbour, or continue along the south side into the Middle Harbour towards Fisherman’s Wharf.
 Optionally you can cross the narrows and explore the north shore of the harbour and Esquimalt’s Westbay.